SnowflurrySDK/Snowflurry.jl/CONTRIBUTING.md

     where `new_branch_name` is the name of your new branch.
 1. Do your work and commit your changes to this branch.
-1. If you have drifted out of sync with the master from the main Snowflurry repo you may need to merge in changes.
+1. If you have drifted out of sync with the master from the main Snowflurry repository you may need to merge in changes.
 To do this, first update your local master and then merge the local master into your branch:

     ```shell
-    # Track the upstream repo (if your local repo hasn't):
+    # Track the upstream repository (if your local repository hasn't):
     git remote add upstream https://github.com/SnowflurrySDK/Snowflurry.jl.git

     # Update your local master.